nelstrom/branflakes/scripts/draft-01.md

 And here I'm just saying, I'm just looking up that element by ID and asserting that it has the hljs class.

-, remember that's not a class that I've added myself.
+Remember that's not a class that I've added myself.

 It's a class that's added when the modifier kicks in.